Aprilia RS125: RS125 2006 to 2012

+RS125 2013 to 2025

+In 2013, the RS125 was fitted with a new, single cylinder four-stroke engine.
+The new engine offered improved fuel efficiency, at the cost of severely reduced power and torque.

-Tuono 2003 to 2005
+Tuono 2003 to 2004

 The RS125 Tuono was introduced in 2003 as a semi naked version of the RS125.
-Production ran until 2005 and was subsequently dropped from the line-up.
+Production ran until 2004 and was subsequently dropped from the line-up.

 The Tuono was essentially an RS125 with the middle and lower portions of the fairings absent and a handlebar fitted on the top yoke.